-The Business Statistics course considered in this study is an introductory course open to all majors, but required for business majors.
+The business statistics course considered in this study is an introductory course open to all majors but required for business majors.
 This course covers basic concepts and applications, with emphasis on intuitive statistical thinking.
 Topics include descriptive statistics, observational studies and experiments, sampling distributions, hypothesis testing and confidence intervals, and regression analysis.

-Students have the option of taking this course in a classroom setting or as a Web-based course.
-Every semester, multiple classroom sections are offered, but the Web-based section is only offered once a year.
-Average enrollment for each classroom section is around 150, and for the Web-based section, around 56.
-Classroom sections meet twice a week with the instructor for 75 minutes each time.
-There is no face-to-face interaction between the instructor and the Web-based students.
-Communication between the instructor and classroom section students is predominantly face-to-face and through e-mail.
-That between the instructor and Web-based students is through instant messaging, e-mail, and electronic bulletin boards.
+Students have the option of taking this course in a classroom setting, or as a web-based course.
+Every semester, multiple classroom sections are offered, but the web-based section is only offered once a year.
+Average enrollment for each classroom section is around 150, and for the web-based section, around 56.
+Classroom sections meet twice a week with the instructor for 75 minutes sessions each time.
+There is no face-to-face interaction between the instructor and the web-based students.
+Communication between the instructor and classroom section students is predominantly face-to-face, and through e-mail.
+That between the instructor and web-based students is through instant messaging, e-mail, and electronic bulletin boards.
 Both groups of students were welcome to see the instructor for additional help.

 The course material was divided into 10 chapters.
 In addition to the textbook, multimedia content was created for this course.
-This content, available on CD or on the Internet, contained animated presentations of all topics, interactive exercises, practice problems, class notes to print, copies of old exams, and the syllabus.
-The only requirements to access this multimedia content were a Web browser with Flash (http://www.macromedia.com) and Java (http://java.sun.com) plug-in enabled, and access to the free Adobe Acrobat reader (http://www.adobe.com) for printing the class notes.
+This content, available on CD or on the internet, contained animated presentations of all topics, interactive exercises, practice problems, class notes to print, copies of old exams, and the syllabus.
+The only requirements to access this multimedia content were a web browser with Flash [Macromedia Flash] and Java [Sun Java] plugin enabled, and access to the free Adobe Acrobat reader [Adobe Acrobat] for printing the class notes.
 All students had equal access to all course materials.

-In addition to common course materials, both classroom- and Web-based students were assessed similarly.
-Students were required to take eight quizzes and six examinations, which were administered through WebCT (http://www.webct.com).
-Each guiz had 15 guestions and took approximately 40 minutes.
+In addition to common course materials, both classroom and web-based students were assessed similarly.
+Students were required to take 8 quizzes and 6 examinations, which were administered through WebCT [WebCT].
+Each quiz had 15 questions and took approximately 40 minutes.
 Examinations had 25 questions and were 75 minutes long on average.
 Question types for both quizzes and examinations included multiple choice, calculated, and short answer.
-All guestions were drawn from a central database of questions.
-There was one difference between how the testing was administered between classroom and Web sections.
-For classroom-based sections, the guizzes and examinations could only be taken during specific time periods.
+All questions were drawn from a central database of questions.
+There was one difference between how the testing was administered between classroom and web sections.
+For classroom based sections, the guizzes and examinations could only be taken during specific time periods.
 Quizzes for a topic were usually administered after the topic was covered in class.
-As Web-based students could cover topics at their own pace, no restrictions were placed on when they could take the tests.
-All quizzes and examinations were available on the first day of the semester for these students.
-They could take the guizzes and examinations in any order, with the only requirement that all testing be completed before the end of the semester.
-While the technology existed to restrict students to certain IP addresses, it was impractical to do so for Web-based students.
+As web-based students could cover topics at their own pace, no restrictions were placed on when they could take the tests.
+All guizzes and examinations were available on the first day of the semester for these students.
+They could take the quizzes and examinations in any order, with the only requirement that all testing be completed before the end of the semester.
+While the technology existed to restrict students to certain IP addresses, it was impractical to do so for web-based students.
 In the end, no restriction was placed on the location from where students could take their tests.
 All tests were open book, and the final grading scale was the same for all students.
 In any given year, a single instructor is responsible for all sections of this course.
-The results in this chapter all come from sections taught by the same instructor.
+The results in this paper all come from sections taught by the same instructor.